Ritual Tension: History

-The next recording with Bisi was the 1987 EP Hotel California, released by Safe House Records.
-It featured an eight-minute cover of the title song by the Eagles, a deconstruction and salute to their roots by the Nahem brothers, who grew up in the Bay Area.
+The next recording with Bisi was the 1987 EP Hotel California, released on James Reynolds' Safe House Records.
+It featured an eight-minute cover of the title song by the Eagles, a wry deconstruction and a salute to their roots by the Nahem brothers, who grew up in the Bay Area.
 It also included Ritual Tension's signature song, "The Grind".
 The EP and the debut were also reissued together by Sacrifice as I Live Here/Hotel California.

-As the band gained popularity in the East Village scene, playing clubs like The Ritz, Pyramid Club and The Bottom Line, they came to the attention of CBGB owner Hilly Kristal, leading to headliner slots and a live "Off the Board" album recorded in 1986 at CBGB, titled The Blood of the Kid and released in 1987 by CBGB/Celluloid Records.
+As the band gained popularity in the East Village scene, playing clubs like Cat Club, The Ritz, Pyramid Club, The Bottom Line, and Knitting Factory, their true home became CBGB, where they had come to the attention of CBGB owner Hilly Kristal, leading to headliner slots and a live "Off the Board" album recorded in 1986 at the club entitled The Blood of the Kid and released in 1987 by CBGB/Celluloid Records.

-Expelled was their final studio album, again recorded with Bisi and released in 1989 by Safe House.
+Expelled was the final studio album of this period, again recorded with Bisi and released in 1989 by Safe House.
 The group disbanded in 1990, but played a final reunion performance in Hoboken, New Jersey in May 1993.

 Past Tense, a 15-track collection of Ritual Tension material, was issued on Sacrifice in 1999.

-In 2016, Ivan and Andrew Nahem began working at the studio of Michael Jung's Hizhaus Recording, remixing their early song "All Wound Up" originally recorded at Noise New York with Frank Eaton engineer, as well as rediscovered tapes of recordings by Carnival Crash, which would become the Obelisk Records Carnival Crash release It Is a Happy Man in the fall, 2020.
+In 2016, Ivan and Andrew Nahem began working at the studio of Michael Jung's Hizhaus Recording, remixing their early song "All Wound Up", as well as rediscovered tapes of the Noise New York recordings by Carnival Crash, which would become the Carnival Crash release It Is a Happy Man on James Reynold's Obelisk Records in 2020.